Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 One realm.

-	language/global-code/script-*

-No shared lexical scope.
+	language/expressions/assignment/S11.13.1_A5_T4.js (sloppy)
+	language/expressions/assignment/S11.13.1_A5_T5.js

+When the right hand side deletes the variable assigned by the left hand side, the assignment fails in strict mode.

 	language/expressions/assignment/fn-name-lhs-cover.js

 Assignments should rename functions only if the left hand side is an identifier.
 XS also rename functions if the left hand side is a group with only an identifier.

-	language/expressions/assignment/S11.13.1_A5_T4.js (sloppy)
-	language/expressions/assignment/S11.13.1_A5_T5.js

-When the right hand side deletes the variable assigned by the left hand side, the assignment fails in strict mode.

 	language/expressions/call/11.2.3-3_3.js